 Ajax Open Day – Johan Cruijff ArenA in Amsterdam hosts an open day for Ajax fans to ring in the new season.
-Free entry, date to be announced.
+Date to be announced.

 Johan Cruyff Schaal (Cruyff Shield, winner Eredivisie vs winner KNVB Cup)

-Dutch Atheltics Championships (NK) – Annual Dutch Championships meet takes place in summer, with qualification places up for grabs to the 2019 World Athletics Championship in Doha.
-26-28 Jul 2019 at Haag Atletiek in Den Haag.
+Dutch Atheltics Championships (NK) – Annual Dutch Championships meet takes place in summer, with qualification places up for grabs for the Tokyo 2020 Olympics.
+Date and venue to be announced.

 Friday Night Skate – 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.

 See the full annual sport calendar for Amsterdam

 Amsterdam Ferry Festival – A variety of art will be held on the ferries in Amsterdam including photography and visual arts, performances, installations, spoken word, digital art, video art and sound art.
 The inaugural event will take place 9-19 Jul 2020 on GVB ferries.